swalcoff/HTTP-Server/README.md

 # HTTP-Server
 Implemented in C++, this is an HTTP server that is multiple thread capable.
 Each thread can run synchronously.
 This server can maintain a cache and logfile for said cache to increase efficiency of client requested reads and writes.
 Cache and logfile are optional.
-The client may also choose the number of threads.
+The client may also choose the number of threads. **Windows or linux is recommended**.

 ## Instructions:
 First, clone project or download ServerApp.exe